rossberg/boulder-dash/README.md

 - or the Raylib library (`opam install raylib`).

-If you have [Nix](https://github.com/DeterminateSystems/nix-installer) installed you, can build and run this version with `nix run github:rossberg/boulder-dash?dir=nix`
+If you have [Nix](https://github.com/DeterminateSystems/nix-installer) installed, you can build and run this version with `nix run github:rossberg/boulder-dash?dir=platform/nix`

 ### Controls